Skip to content

 • Revenue and profitability metrics: Revenue and profitability metrics measure financial performance indicators such as gross revenue, profit margins, and revenue per employee.
 High values of this metric suggest strong client demand and operational efficiency.
 Low revenue or profitability shows weak service demand, poor cost control, or structural issues that affect service quality over time.

-• DEI (Diversity, Equity, and Inclusion) metric: DEI measures how well the PEO implements inclusive hiring practices, equitable policies, and supportive workplace environments.
+• DEI (Diversity, Equity, and Inclusion) metric: DEI measures how well the PEO applies inclusive hiring practices, equitable policies, and supportive workplace environments.
 High DEI scores show a strong commitment to a fair and inclusive work culture.
-A low DEI performance may damage the PEO’s reputation, limit access to diverse talent, or create legal risks related to discriminatory practices.
+A low DEI performance may damage the PEO's reputation, limit access to diverse talent, or create legal risks related to discriminatory practices.

 How much do PEO services cost?